Code-Institute-Submissions/weather-app/README.md

 ### Colours:
 * #ffffff - city name text-shadow colour
 * rgba(245, 245, 245, 0.2) - background colour for search box
-* #565656 - border-bottom colour for search box
+* #565656 - border-bottom colour for search box and font colour for error message
 * rgba(255, 255, 255, 0.2) - background colour for search box then field is activated
 * #FFFBE9 - city name colour, date colour
 * #F5F5F5 - temperature colour
 * rgba(0, 0, 0, 0.6) - text-shadow for temperature colour text
 * rgba(0, 0, 0, 0.4) - text-shadow for weather condition text
-* #000000 - font stroke feature for city and date
+* #000000 - font stroke feature for city and date and error text

 ### Styling:
 I became a fan of bootsrtap and he was my biggest helper for styling this app.
 I thing grid system is brilliant and it is capapble to do many handy things to make app look attractive.